basil08/vera/README.md

 2. Implement JWT Authentication middleware.
 3. Design: Redesign UI
 4. Migrate codebase to TypeScript
 5. Export data functionality.
 6. Markdown rendering on /delete

 ## CONTRIBUTE

 Glad that you're interested in supporting Vera!

 We accept technical code contributions (see Issues tab), documentation, and even examples.
 Vera is written in JavaScript, Express, Mongoose (MongoDB) on the backend and vanilla HTML/CSS on the frontend it offers.
+We use [nunjucks][5] as our templating engine.
 We are planning to migrate to TypeScript and a templating engine in the future.
 Read the [CONTRIBUTING.md][6] before opening a PR!

 ## LICENSE